 Board of Directors

-Lou-Anne Bourdeau, vice-president
+Lou-Anne Bourdeau, President

 Settled in Manitoba for a few years, Lou-Anne Bourdeau is involved in the programming of the Maison des artistes visuels francophones (House of Francophone Visual Artists) of Saint-Boniface in Manitoba.
 She also coordinated the first edition of the Contextualizations project of Réseau N.O.
 Recipient of a grant from the Social Sciences and Humanities Research Council (SSHRC), Lou-Anne is a master’s candidate in art history at Laval University.
 She is interested, among other things, in the development of modern and contemporary artistic movements in Quebec and Canada, more particularly in abstract art.
 She is the recipient of the Michelle-de-la-Pradelle prize for an essay on the work of the painter Fernand Leduc published in the Proceedings of the 17th Artefact conference.

-Tam-Ca Vo-Van, treasurer
+Tam-Ca Vo-Van, administrator

 Tam-Can Vo-Van studied music at the Université de Moncton and ethnomusicology at the Université de Montréal.
 She worked in communications and programming for the Festival international du cinema francophone en Acadie from 1996 to 2000, and was a founding member of the collective Code Régional.
 She is currently the director of Galerie SAW Gallery in Ottawa, and has been a board member of AGAVF since 2005, serving as president from 2007 to 2014.